 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-- some older PDF documents aren’t fully accessible to screen reader software
+- some older documents and files are not fully accessible to screen reader software.

 North Lincolnshire Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons.

 - Some of our older documents and files do not meet accessibility standards, for example, they may not be structured so that they are accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2

 Content that is not within the scope of the accessibility regulations

 Some of our PDFs and other documents and files are essential to providing our services.
 We aim to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.